MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 If you asked the service to compress the report data (see the report job's `Compression` field), remember to uncompress the report before reading it.

+> [!NOTE]
+> Compression is not available at this time.
+The [Release Notes](../hotel-ads/release-notes.md) topic will include a note when it's available.

 ## Filtering report data